insightsengineering/hermes/.github/CONTRIBUTING.md

 Please refer the project [documentation][docs] for a brief introduction.
 Please also see other [articles][articles] within the project documentation for additional information.

-## Code of Conduct

-A [Code of Conduct](CODE_OF_CONDUCT.md) governs this project.
-Participants and contributors are expected to follow the rules outlined therein.

 ## License

 All your contributions will be covered by this project's [license][license].